Feature: #97637 - Translate default value of form elements

 default properties are intentionally excluded from

 translation.
-These occur on multi-value elements like
+These occur in multi-value elements such as

 Multi or

-Multi, where the values are option keys that must match the
+Multi, where the values are option keys

-properties. exactly.
-Translating them would break the
+Translating them would break the value-to-option mapping.
+The option labels

-value-to-option mapping.
-The option labels themselves can be translated via the
+themselves can be translated via the existing

 properties. translation mechanism.